 - Sebastien Lallement, Fujica G690 series (1968-1978)

 The original G690 camera system came with four lenses: a 100mm f/3.5 Tessar formula normal, which was joined by a 65mm f/8 Super Angulon formula wide-angle, and a 150mm f/5.6 Sonnar formula long normal/short telephoto and Sonnar formula 180mm f/5.6 short telephoto.
 All of them feature excellent sharpness, contrast, and colour rendition.
 They also have Seiko leaf shutters that are quiet and reliable, and sync with flash at all speeds.
 The lenses have 72mm filter threads and can be changed by pressing a button on the lens mount.
-The selection was expanded with a (now extremely rare) 50mm f/5.6 Super Angulon formula wide-angle, a (slightly less rare) 65mm f/5.6 Super Angulon formula wide-angle, and an auto-exposure 100mm f/3.5 lens.
+The selection was expanded on release of the GL690 with a (now extremely rare) 50mm f/5.6 Super Angulon formula wide-angle, a (slightly less rare) 65mm f/5.6 Super Angulon formula wide-angle, and an auto-exposure 100mm f/3.5 lens.

 The Fujica GL690 is not a camera for everyone.
 It is big, heavy, and expensive, and it requires some skill and patience to use.
 But for those who appreciate its qualities, it is a rewarding and satisfying camera that delivers superb image quality and a unique look.

 The Fujica GL690 produces images that are sharp, detailed, and rich in tonality.
 The 6x9cm format offers a large negative area that can capture fine textures and subtle gradations.
 The aspect ratio is also ideal for landscapes, portraits, architecture, and street photography.
 The lenses are well-corrected for distortion, vignetting, flare, and chromatic aberration.
 The leaf shutter ensures minimal vibration and allows for handheld shooting at low speeds.